Megalopolis (film)

 The film reunited Coppola with past collaborators, including actors Esposito, Fishburne, Remar, Shire, and Sweeney, cinematographer Mihai Mălaimare Jr., composer Osvaldo Golijov, and Coppola's son, second-unit director Roman Coppola.
 Like several other Coppola films, Megalopolis had a troubled production.
 Coppola adopted an experimental style, encouraging his actors to improvise and write certain scenes during the shoot, and adding his own last-minute changes to the script.
 Members of the art department and visual effects team, among others, left or were fired from the film.

 Megalopolis was selected to compete for the Palme d'Or at the 77th Cannes Film Festival, but polarized critics and Hollywood studios.
 Coppola could not find a studio that would both reimburse his production costs and pay for a large marketing campaign.
 He opted to pay for an advertising campaign, with Lionsgate theatrically releasing the film in the United States.
 It endured a troubled run-up to release: a trailer was removed for using fabricated pull quotes, and Coppola sued trade publication Variety for libel after it published allegations of sexual misconduct by him on set.
 The film premiered at Cannes on May 16, 2024, and was released theatrically on September 27, 2024.
-It was a commercial failure, grossing $14.3 million against a budget of $120 to $136 million.
-Reviews were mixed, with some critics praising the film's ambition and style while many critics found it chaotic and uneven.
+It was a commercial failure, grossing $14.4 million against a budget of $120 to $136 million.
+Critical reviews were mixed, with some praising the film's ambition, originality, and style while others found it chaotic and uneven.
 Critics were also greatly polarized on the acting and story.